yuricoco/devups-package/README.md

 Edit the config/constant.php file.
 Change
 - define('PROJECT_NAME', "devupstuto");

-- define('__env', '/devupstuto/');: config environment as you’re in localhost I gest each project are stored in a folder   who as the project name right.
+- define('__env', '/devups/'); // config environment as you’re in localhost I gest each project are stored in a folder   who as the project name right.
 Then to access the project from the browser you enter localhost/projectname/ .
 It’s the /projectname/ we call environment. then in general it’s just the root to the project directory.
- - define('dbname', 'devupstuto_bd');
+- define('dbname', 'devups_bd');

 save and we are done for the config.